kylindreagan/family_feud_game/README.md

 # family_feud_game
-Family Feud Game by Kylind Reagan
+A Family Feud game with optional AI integration.

 This is a fan project with no ties to Family Feud or Fremantle